-- 10. Click the Next button to continue. - 11.
+- 8. Click the Next button to continue. - 9.
 The installer will ask you to confirm the installation folder.
 By default this is C:\Program Files\IPConfigure\Orchid and does not need to be changed.
 However, the installation directory can be updated, if needed.

-12. Click the Install button to proceed with the installation.
+10. Click the Install button to proceed with the installation.
 The installation will complete automatically without any additional prompts.
-This process may take a few minutes (and perhaps longer if the optimization process was selected).

-13. Once the installer says "Completing" at the top of the window, mark the Open Orchid VMS... checkbox if you want to open Orchid Core VMS in your default web browser upon exit.
+11. Once the installer says "Completing" at the top of the window, mark the Open Orchid VMS... checkbox if you want to open Orchid Core VMS in your default web browser upon exit.

-14. Click the Finish button to close the installer.
+12. Click the Finish button to close the installer.
 Orchid Core VMS will automatically open in the computer's default web browser (if so marked).